|16-2-25 Advice Advocacy Action||

 Indoor and outdoor activities for young people.

-2tshirtgang, run by Anthony, Trinity & Cleo, is a sports specific training academy based in Bradford.
+2tshirtgang, run by Anthony, Trinity and Cleo, is a sports specific training academy based in Bradford.

 The trio wanted to give the youth in their community access to professional training.